Firms in China extend holidays, ask staff to work from home as virus spreads

 Wuhan, the epicenter of the outbreak and the capital of the central province of Hubei, is already under virtual lockdown, with severe curbs on movement in place in several other cities.

-Hotpot restaurant chain Haidilao International Holding said it would shut stores across China from Sunday to Friday, while gaming giant Tencent Holdings Ltd and social media firm ByteDance told staff to work from home.
+Hotpot restaurant chain Haidilao International Holding (6862.HK) said it would shut stores across China from Sunday to Friday, while gaming giant Tencent Holdings Ltd (0700.HK) and social media firm ByteDance told staff to work from home.

-Many companies, including e-commerce firm Pinduoduo, bank UBS Group AG and property developer Country Garden also advised employees returning from Wuhan or Hubei province to stay in quarantine at home.
+Many companies, including e-commerce firm Pinduoduo, bank UBS Group AG (UBSG.S) and property developer Country Garden (2007.HK) also advised employees returning from Wuhan or Hubei province to stay in quarantine at home.

-The Hong Kong Exchanges and Clearing Ltd (HKEX) canceled a Wednesday ceremony for the first trading day of the Lunar New Year, it said on Monday, due to the increasing risk of coronavirus infection.
+The Hong Kong Exchanges and Clearing Ltd (HKEX) (0388.HK) canceled a Wednesday ceremony for the first trading day of the Lunar New Year, it said on Monday, due to the increasing risk of coronavirus infection.

 The decision comes after Hong Kong banned residents of Hubei from entering the territory from Monday.